Social Security Administration (SSA) Semi-Annual Data for

 The Social Security Administration (SSA) is an independent agency of the United States federal government that administers Social Security, a social insurance program consisting of retirement, disability, and survivor's benefits.
 To qualify for these benefits, most American workers pay Social Security taxes on their earnings; future benefits are based on the employees' contributions.
 Social Security taxes fund the Old-Age, Survivors, and Disability Insurance Trust Funds that we use to pay Retirement, Survivors, and Disability Insurance benefits.
 SSA also administers the Supplemental Security Income (SSI) program, a federal needs-based program financed through general revenue funds.
 We have approximately 65,000 employees and deliver services through a nationwide network of about 1,500 offices.
 We also have a presence in several United Stated embassies around the globe.

-This dataset displays our semi-annual national number of bi- or multilingual employees who volunteer their services as an interpreter and/or translator in their identified Asian and Pacific Islander (API) language.
-The report shows that we have over 1,700 self-identified employees who are bi- or multilingual in over 50 API languages and dialects.
+This data set displays our semi-annual national number of bi- or multilingual employees who volunteer their services as an interpreter and/or translator in their identified Asian and Pacific Islander (API) language.
+The report shows that we have over 1,500 self-identified employees who are bi- or multilingual in over 50 API languages and dialects.

 Data Collection Description

-We canvass our offices twice a year (January and July) for bi- or multilingual employees who wish to volunteer their services as interpreters and/or translators.
+We usually canvas our offices twice a year (January and July) for bi- or multilingual employees who wish to volunteer their services as interpreters and/or translators.
 We have faith that our offices provide accurate data when submitting their bilingual employee numbers.